Home Depot sales climb again, but DIY frenzy may be cooling

 Home Depot’s sales continue to surge, though same-store sales appeared to come back to earth after a year in which the home improvement chain outperformed expectations repeatedly.

 For the three months ended August 1, sales climbed to $41.12 billion from $38.05 billion.
-Chairman and CEO Craig Menea said in a prepared statement Tuesday that this was the first time the chain surpassed quarterly sales of more than $40 billion.
+Chairman and CEO Craig Menear said in a prepared statement Tuesday that this was the first time the chain surpassed quarterly sales of more than $40 billion.

 Revenue also surpassed the $40.71 billion analysts were expecting, according to a survey by Zacks Investment Research.